Gavin Davis: Liberalism

 Davis has been a vocal proponent of liberal views inside and outside the Democratic Alliance.
 In the lead-up to the DA's 2018 Federal Congress he co-authored (with Michael Cardo MP) a letter to Congress delegates warning of anti-liberal tendencies contained in the proposed 'diversity clause' to be inserted into the party constitution.
 A number of amendments proposed by Davis and Cardo were unanimously agreed to at the Congress.

 Resignation from Parliament

-In October 2018 Davis announced he was leaving Parliament to take up the position of Chief Executive Officer at Resolve Communications, a strategic communications and public affairs consultancy founded by former leader of the official opposition Tony Leon and former MP Nick Clelland.
+In October 2018 Davis announced he was leaving Parliament to take up a senior communications role in the private sector.

+In 2022, Davis founded Ockham Communications, a strategic communications and public affairs consultancy that advises corporate and non-profit clients across a range of sectors.
+The firm also publishes The Ockham Observer, a weekly news diary focused on upcoming local and global events of significance.